tendermint/tendermint/docs/spec/abci/abci.md

 ### EvidenceParams

 - **Fields**:
-  - `MaxAge (int64)`: Max age of evidence, in blocks.
+  - `MaxAge (google.protobuf.Duration)`: Max age of evidence.
 Evidence older than this is considered stale and ignored.
         - This should correspond with an app's "unbonding period" or other similar mechanism for handling Nothing-At-Stake attacks.
-        - NOTE: this should change to time (instead of blocks)!

 ### Proof